 On November 3, 2009, Nathan's Board of Directors authorized its sixth stock repurchase plan for the purchase of up to 500,000 shares of its common stock on behalf of the Company.
 On February 1, 2011, Nathan's Board of Directors authorized a 300,000 share increase in the number of shares that the Company may repurchase.
-As of September 25, 2011, the Company had repurchased 333,706 shares at a cost of \$5,593,000 under the sixth stock repurchase plan.
+As of December 25, 2011, the Company has repurchased 392,527 shares at a cost of \$6,707,000 under the sixth stock repurchase plan.

 On September 10, 2010, Nathan's entered into a 10b5-1 agreement with Mutual Securities, Inc. ("MSI") pursuant to which Nathan's appointed MSI as its broker to repurchase shares of the Company's common stock commencing September 10, 2010, having a value of up to an aggregate of \$4.8 million.
 On February 3, 2011, Nathan's and MSI amended this agreement to increase the aggregate value to approximately \$7.5 million.
 This agreement was subsequently amended on August 4, 2011 to extend the termination date from September 19, 2011 to November 15, 2011.
-As of September 25, 2011, the Company, through MSI, had repurchased shares aggregating \$3,508,000 pursuant to this 10b5-1 agreement.
+The Company, through MSI, had repurchased shares aggregating \$4,622,000 pursuant to this 10b5-1 agreement when it expired on November 15, 2011.
 The agreement was adopted to ensure that the Company's repurchases would comply with the safe harbor provided by Rule 10b5-1 and Rule 10b-18 of the Securities Exchange Act of 1934, as amended.

-As of September 25, 2011, an aggregate of 466,294 shares remain to be purchased pursuant to the Company's previously-adopted stock repurchase plans.
-Purchases may be made from time to time, depending on market conditions, in open market or privately-negotiated transactions, at prices deemed appropriate by management.
-There is no set time limit on the repurchases to be made under these stock repurchase plans.
+As of December 25, 2011, an aggregate of 407,473 shares are remaining to be purchased pursuant to the Company's previously-adopted stock repurchase plans.
+Nathan's may make additional purchases of its common stock from time to time, depending on market conditions, in open market or privately-negotiated transactions, at prices deemed appropriate by management.
+There is no set time limit on the repurchases to be made under its stock-repurchase plans, nor is there any assurance that the Company will make any repurchases under its stock-repurchase plans.